mikeplis/mplis.github.io/_drafts/dynasty-retrospective-rdfl-rebuild.md

 **Traded Jimmy Graham for 1.02**

 I finally got a deal done for Graham.
 I definitely could've gotten more for him last offseason, but unfortunately I couldn't find a serious buyer.
-Despite being traded to Seattle, he still retained a lot of value.
-He was already 28 though and didn't really fit in with the rest of my team.
+Despite being traded to Seattle, he still has a lot of value.
+He is already 28 though and I believe that by the time my team is ready to compete, Graham will have lost a lot of value.

 **Traded 1.02 for 1.03, 1.10**